Brit Hume

 Alexander Britton Hume (born June 22, 1943), known professionally as Brit Hume, is an American journalist and political commentator.
-Hume had a 23-year career with ABC News, where he contributed to World News Tonight with Peter Jennings, Nightline, and This Week.
-He served as the ABC News chief White House correspondent from 1989 to 1996.
+He had a 23-year career with ABC News, where he contributed to World News Tonight with Peter Jennings, Nightline, and This Week.
+Hume served as the ABC News chief White House correspondent from 1989 to 1996.

 Hume spent 12 years as Washington, D.C., managing editor of the Fox News Channel and the anchor of Special Report with Brit Hume.
 After retiring as the anchor of Special Report in 2008, he became a senior political analyst for Fox News and a regular panelist on Fox News Sunday.
-In September 2016, he was named the interim anchor of On the Record, after the abrupt resignation of the show's longtime host, Greta Van Susteren, and served in that capacity through the 2016 election.

 Early life and education

 He was born in Washington, D.C., the son of George Graham Hume and Virginia Powell (née Minnigerode) Hume.
 Through his father, Hume is of part Scottish descent, descended from George Home (1698–1760), a son of the 10th Baron of Wedderburn exiled to Virginia in the aftermath of the First Jacobite Rebellion.

 Hume attended St. Albans School in Washington, D.C., at the same time as Al Gore and graduated from the University of Virginia in Charlottesville, Virginia, with a Bachelor of Arts in English in 1965.